Rachel-Reidenga/Horiseon/README.md

 # Horiseon

-This is a landing page for the company Horiseon...
+This is a landing page for the company Horiseon

 ## Build Status

-Rachel R expanded on the exsiting code for the Horiseon page to help me it fuction more smoothly
+Rachel R expanded on the exsiting code for the Horiseon page to help it fuction more smoothly

 ## Code Style